-- 2. Text.
+2. Text.
 The text of an e-mail message should begin with the name of the person for whom the e-mail is intended.
 For almost all communications, this will either be the Courtroom Deputy Clerk or the Law Clerk.
-For example: To: Ashleigh Marchant. - 3.
-Rule 9003.
-Federal Rule of Bankruptcy Procedure 9003(a) states: "Except as otherwise permitted by applicable law, any examiner, any party in interest, and any attorney, accountant, or employee of a party in interest shall refrain from ex parte meetings and communications with the court concerning matters affecting a particular case or proceeding."
+For example: To: Eva Moody.

+3. Rule 9003.
+Rule 9003(a) states: "Except as otherwise permitted by applicable law, any examiner, any party in interest, and any attorney, accountant, or employee of a party in interest shall refrain from ex parte meetings and communications with the court concerning matters affecting a particular case or proceeding."